TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/gateway-server.md

 - `gs.basic-station.fallback-frequency-plan-id`: Fallback frequency plan ID for non-registered gateways

+{{% tts %}} provides RTT recording for {{% lbs %}} gateways.

+- `gs.basic-station.max-valid-round-trip-delay`: Defines the maximum valid round trip delay to qualify for RTT calculations

+{{% tts %}} offers a WebSocket Ping-Pong support for {{% lbs %}} gateways.
+The Gateway Servers sends pings to {{% lbs %}} gateway, and the gateway responds with a pong.
+The gateway that stops sending pongs to server pings gets disconnected by the Gateway Server after a configurable time period.
+This does not apply for gateways that don't support pongs.

+- `gs.basic-station.missed-pong-threshold`: Defines a number of consecutive missed pongs before disconnection.
+This value is used only if the gateway sends at least one pong.
+- `gs.basic-station.time-sync-interval`: Interval to send time transfer messages
+- `gs.basic-station.ws-ping-interval`: Interval to send WS ping messages

 ## MQTT Options

 The Gateway Server exposes an MQTT server for connecting gateways via MQTT.